Required Documentation for Level 1 Open Fire

 • Response to injury sustained by crew, performer or participant

-The Artist, Leave No Trace Lead and crew are responsible for all clean up at the installation site during build, during the event and after your burn.
-Your Leave No Trace plan describes how you will accomplish this.
+The artist, Leave No Trace (LNT) Lead and crew are responsible for all clean up at the installation site during build, during the event and after your burn.
+Your LNT plan describes how you will accomplish this.
 At a minimum it should cover:

-• Preventing and removing MOOP during build and burn preparations, especially wood chips from construction or from cordwood.
+• Preventing and removing matter out of place (MOOP) during build and burn preparations, especially wood chips from construction or from cordwood